vivin-neelankavil/Jio_IPTV/README.md

 ```

 3. Configure the KSWEB Pro
   a.
-Open KSWEB Pro and disable all the service except Apache and PHP
+Open KSWEB Pro and disable all the service except Apache and PHP <br>
   b.
-Goto 'Apache' section and edit the configuration file to run the Apache server to run on port 8080
+Goto 'Apache' section and edit the configuration file to run the Apache server to run on port 8080 <br>
   c.
-Goto 'Setting' section and enable 'Auto start', 'Start minimized' and 'Turn off battery saving' (you may need to follow few more steps to turn off battery saving in Android settings)
+Goto 'Setting' section and enable 'Auto start', 'Start minimized' and 'Turn off battery saving' (you may need to follow few more steps to turn off battery saving in Android settings) <br>
   d.
-Goto 'Status' section and note down the private ip address of your 'Android TV' that looks somethings like this '192.168.x.x'
+Goto 'Status' section and note down the private ip address of your 'Android TV' that looks somethings like this '192.168.x.x' <br>

 4. Login to JioTV server with your Jio credentials, just for the first time
   a.
 Using the 'Android TV' internet browser